top of page

 A common question we're asked from businesses is “what about our back-of-house plastics - how do we reduce them?”

-Reducing these plastics tends to be more difficult a task than eliminating commonly used front-of-house plastics, but it is not an impossible one.
 By implementing some simple changes, you will be surprised at how much plastic can actually be saved.

 So... what plastics are we talking about, and how can these be successfully eliminated?

-The use of cling wrap is widespread in kitchens around the country, mostly to keep food fresh and protect it from spoiling.
-For this it serves a wonderful purpose, but with its useful life being short and its post-disposal life being forever, the more businesses that can move away from this plastic item, the better!
+Cling-wrap serves a wonderful purpose, but with its useful life being short and its post-disposal life being forever, the more businesses that can move away from this plastic item, the better!

-Whilst they are cheap, businesses must consider the cost of their disposal and continued supply.
+Single-use plastic storage containers, due to food residues, contaminate recycling streams and clog up landfill.
 These types of containers are also often full of toxic chemicals such as BPA’s that leach into the food upon storage.

-Eliminate both cling wrap and plastic single-use storage containers by:
+Eliminate both cling wrap and plastic single-use storage containers by

-Investing in durable, reusable, stackable, sealable, washable, heat resistant storage containers - the best ones include BPA free hard plastic varieties or stainless steel types.
 The upfront investment will be high, however in the long run, costs will be saved through ceasing the supply of single-use and a reduced need for waste collection services.

 What about “biodegradable” or “compostable” cling wrap?